 Overall width: 22.3″

-Here is a video overview of 2018 model.
+Here is a video overview of the model.

-UPPAbaby has 3-year warranty from the original date of purchase and you have to be the original owner.
-Here is more information on the warranty.
+UPPAbaby has a 3-year warranty from the original date of purchase and you have to be the original owner.

 The UPPAbaby Cruz is available in eight different colors: Jake, Denny, Taylor, Emmett, Jordan, Gregory, Loic, Taylor, and Sabrina.
-While most of the models have silver frame, Jake come with the black one.
+While most of the models have silver frame, Jake come with a black one.

 Where to buy it

-You can get UPPAbaby Cruz 2018 in one of the eight beautiful colors for around $499 (free shipping) depending on the color.
+You can get the UPPAbaby Cruz in one of the eight beautiful colors for around $499 depending on the color.
 It comes with a bumper bar.
-You can also convert it into a pram with a purchase of a bassinet.
+You can also convert it into a pram with the purchase of a bassinet.